tekumara/notes/docker-usage.md

 `docker inspect -f '{{ json .NetworkSettings }}' CONTAINER | jq .` network settings including exposed ports and bridged IP address
 `docker exec -it CONTAINER --user root bash` start a shell inside a running container, as the root user
 `docker logs -f CONTAINER` tail logs
 `docker run -it --name mycontainer IMAGE [COMMAND]` create and start a new container from an image ([ref](https://docs.docker.com/engine/reference/run/)).
-To use the image's default command, omit `command`. `-it` is for interactive sessions (keep stdin open and start a psuedo-tty)
+To use the image's default command, omit `command`. `-it` is for interactive sessions (keep stdin open and start a pseudo-tty)
 `docker run --rm -it -v $(pwd):/app -w /app IMAGE /bin/bash` run a shell in the image with the current directory mounted
 `docker run -d IMAGE [COMMAND]` create and start a new container from an image, then detach and leave it running in the background
 `docker run -it --entrypoint COMMAND --user root IMAGE` to override the entrypoint with an interactive command, and run as root